JohnCode1/HomeLab/Guide/Docker/README.md

    sudo sh get-docker.sh
    ```

 3. **Verify that Docker is running.** After the installation, you can use `systemctl` to check the status of the Docker service.
-Look for the word `active` in the output to confirm it's running correctly.
+Look for the word `active` in the output to confirm it's running correctly. `cntrl^c` to exit

    ```
    sudo systemctl status docker